Photo courtesy @freerangemandi

 The day before your hike, familiarize yourself with the trail and let someone know where you are going.
-Check out the Cairn app which can alert your safety circle when you start and end your hike.
-In addition, the app shows you where you have reception in case of an emergency.
+Check out the Lifeline feature in AllTrails which can alert your safety contact when you're hiking and back!
+Cairn app also alerts your safety circle when you start and end your hike and shows you where you have reception in case of an emergency.

 Lastly, make sure to double-check the weather, especially if going in the backcountry!

 2. Journal or create a sheet with the next 10 hikes you wish to accomplish.
 Write this out in a list format.
 Start with listing Hike 1, 2, 3… and so on.
 Next to the hike number, write where you would like to go, and when you will complete the hike by.
 Push yourself out of your comfort zone every three to five hikes or so, and go longer; maybe adding in a little elevation gain, etc. Use this list as a guideline for your next hikes, and then check back to see your progress, and where you are with your goal setting.
 We also recommend you pencil in these hikes on your calendar to help keep on track and committed!

 Hike 1 – Top of the World – Complete by 05/15